-Faculty of Civil Engineering, University of Majalengka, Indonesia civil Engineering, Universitas Internasional Batam Emailkorespondensi: ciborelanng@gmail.com
+1Universitas Faculty of Civil Engineering, University of Majalengka, Indonesia 2Universitas Faculty of Civil Engineering and Planning, University International Batam, Indonesia 3Civil Engineering and Planning, University Mercu Buana Jakarta, Indonesia Emai korespondensil: ninarifka123@gmail.com

-ARTICLE INFO ABSTRACT ARTICLE INFO Keywords: Road Geometric Design, Road Alignment, Road Geometric Design Guidelines ABSTRACT Road geometry design is a method of planning roads geometrically of involving the computation of angles through a process.
-For road geometric design, it is necessary to assess the suitability of design criteria with applicable guidelines, namely the Road Geometric Design Guidelines.
-Therefore, this study will conduct a geometric design of the Jatigede East Ring Roads and adjust it to the "Road Geometric Design Guidelines".
-The research method used in this research is the evaluation research method of the research object, namely the Jatigede East Ring Road Section, which is the road to the Jatigede Dan tourist area, which is not by the road geometry standards.
-It has a sharp bend less than Rmin = 110, which is the 1997 highway requirement for collection roads with Vr = 60 km/h.
-Such road conditions can cause insecurity and discomfort for road users Therefore, the authors conducted research with the title "Case Study of Road Geometry Evaluation Towards Tourism Area Case Study: Eas Ring - Jatigede Dam, Sumedang - Indonesia" Geometry improvements are due to the fact that many angles are not suitable.
+ARTICLE INFO ABSTRACT Keywords: Post geometry design is a method of planning roads geometrically or Road Geometric Design, Road Alignment, Road Geometric Design Guidelines Road geometry design is a method of planning roads geometrically or involving the computation a angles through a process.
+For roads geometric design, it is necessary to assess the suitability of design criteria with applicable guidelines, namely the Road Geometric Design Guidelines.
+Therefore, this study will conduct a geometric design assessment of application of the existing road geometric design of the Jatigede East Ring Roads, and adjust it to the "Road Geometric Design Guidelines".
+The research method used in this research is the evaluation research method of the research object, namely the Jatigede East Ring Road Section is the road to the Jatigede Dam tourist area which is not by the road geometry standards.
+It has a sharp bend less than Rmin = 110, which the 1997 highway requirement for collection roads with Vr = 60 km/h.
+Such road conditions can cause insecurity and discomfort for road users.
+Therefore, the authors conducted research with the title "Case Study of Road Geometry Evaluation Towards Tourism Area Case Study: East Ring - Jatigede Dam, Sumedang - Indonesia" Geometry improvements are because many angles are not suitable.
 To obtain geometry data in the field using Google Earth and Global Mapper, the measured data is coordinate data and elevation data, then using Microsoft Excel to process the measurement results and input them into the Autocad program.
 Based on the results drawn, geometric analysis.
 Conducted from 32 corners obtained from the research, only 17 corners with a radius of 115 m meet the criteria.
 The other 31 turns have radii smaller than the minimum radius, which is quite dangerous for a speed of 60 km/hour.
-There are steep descents and
+There are steep descents and climbs in some locations, with 28% of the road having a slope much greater than the maximum requirement of 8%.